Kingdom Hearts II

 Unused Key Items

 There are a couple of unused Keyblades in the game, called Edge of Ultima and Detection Saber.
 Interestingly, they have models and are functional, but their item icons appear as the icon used for maps.
-Both are modeled after the Ultima Weapon used in-game, only with corrupted textures, as well as Detection Saber being slightly longer.
+Both are modeled after the Ultima Weapon from the first game, only with corrupted textures, as well as Detection Saber being slightly longer.
 They also share the same effects as the Oblivion Keyblade.
+The stats for the Detection Saber is 0 Strength and 0 Magic, Edge of Ultima has 3 Strength and 1 Magic, both have no abilities.
+The in-game description for Detection Saber is "The longest keyblade available.
+Detect motion and movement with this weapon." and Edge of Ultima has "A familiar keyblade to Sora called the Ultima Weapon.
+It can used for checking movement."
+Edge of Ultima is called Frontier of Ultima in the PS3/PS4 versions.

 Unused Character Models